-When the staff button clicked; the page is shown that is figure 4.5.
+When the staff button clicked; the page is shown that.
 On this page user can make some process like save, update, delete and find.

 On product record form there is a magnifier button that acts that if there is a product who saved before;knowledge of that product is shown on form with all knowledge.